- Details

 The latest move of this road will take effect next Monday.
 For several weeks preparations have been in progress for placing a part of the road under automatic electric block system of signals which is one of the most efficient methods known for preventing collisions.
 The first test of the system will be made on the fourteen miles between Junction yard and Wayne Junction.

 On Monday next at noon the signals will be placed in operation.
-These signals are the disc type, showing safely in daylight by withdrawal of the disc, and safety at night be a white light; and showing danger in daylight be the display of a red disc and danger at night by the display of a red light.
+These signals are the disc type, showing safely in daylight by withdrawal of the disc, and safely at night by a white light; and showing danger in daylight by the display of a red disc and danger at night by the display of a red light.

 There is a signal every half mile, thus rendering it next to impossible for one train to run into another except by the grossest carelessness on the part of the engineer.